 The 911 call center and dispatch operations is operated on a 24-hour basis providing all 911 call-taking services for Josephine County.
 The center dispatches for the Grants Pass Department of Public Safety, American Medical Response (AMR), Rural Metro Fire Department, Wolf Creek Fire Department, Williams Fire Department, Illinois Valley Fire Department, and occasionally to the Oregon Department of Forestry.

-Kristen Guenther is the immediate supervisor of the personnel in the Dispatch Center, Lead Dispatcher Marci Haack is the 911 Coordinator/Liaison.
+Marci Haack is the Dispatch manager of the personnel in the Dispatch Center, Dispatch manager Kristen Guenther is the 911 Coordinator/Liaison.

 The Communications Center of the Grants Pass Department of Public Safety is essential in providing quick, effective and efficient service to both the civilian population and Department employees.
 The Communications Center is responsible for radio communications, telephone communication, and operation of automated data systems.

 The department maintains 24-hour telephone communications service through its emergency 911 enhanced telephone system, non-emergent phone lines, and radio communications.

 The Communications Center is part of the Support Services Division.
 There are 17 full-time Telecommunicators who have a primary duty of 911 call-taking and dispatching.
-In addition, the agency utilizes 2 experienced on-call Telecommunicator to assist in covering time-off and service needs.
+In addition, the agency utilizes several experienced on-call Telecommunicators to assist in covering time-off and service needs.
 Police Telecommunicators are trained in radio communications, emergency medical dispatching, incident command system, and a wide variety of other topics.

 This high stress position requires calm under pressure.
 The ability of Telecommunicators to extract information from frantic callers and tense police critical incidents, neutralizes exposure that may be dangerous to responding officers.

 Josephine County 911 Agency